nourabyte/oop-learn/00-introduction-of-object-oriented-programming/02-what-is-the-structure-of-oop/step.md

 # Step 02: What is an object in oop

-imagine you are a student, you have an `Attribute` like student ID, name and courses and `action`like adding course, deleting course, and each students have same attributes but unique identity.
+Imagine you are a student, you have an `Attribute` like student ID, name and courses and `action`like adding course, deleting course, and each students have same attributes but unique identity.

 ## Concept